5 obscure ASX stocks that have crashed because of the coronavirus

 How to trade the ASX 200 Index

-Do you think markets will keep falling or are well close to a bottom?
+Do you think markets will keep falling or are we close to a bottom?
 You can use CFDs to trade the ASX 200 Index LONG or SHORT through IG’s world-class trading platform now.

 For example, to buy (long) or sell (short) the ASX 200 Index, follow these easy steps: